analytiq-hub/sigagent.github.io/self_driving_cars/how_to_build_a_self_driving_car.md

 * Controller - TO DO
 * Planner - TO DO
 * Perception - TO DO
+  * Sensors - TO DO
+  * Calibration - TO DO
 * Mapping - TO DO
 * System - TO DO
   * Robotics middleware - TO DO - can use ROS v2